tsackton/taelgar/Species/Languages.md

 _Alphabet_: No native alphabet.
 When written, it is usually written phonetically in the speakers native alphabet.
 _Intelligibility_: Most speakers of any human language can understand simple words in Common
 ##### Eastros
 A trade pidgin derived from the languages of the Eastros language family, it is widely spoken in the eastern Green Sea, especially by the halfling sailors and those that trade with them.
-It can be heard as far west as Tollen and Cymea, and even occasionally in the port cities of Sembara., but it is very rarely spoken beyond the shores of the Green Sea.
+It can be heard as far west as [[Tollen]] and [[Cymea]], and even occasionally in the port cities of [[Sembara]], but it is very rarely spoken beyond the shores of the Green Sea.
 It has numerous loan words from ~Mariner Language~.

 _Real world analog_: Balto-Slavic.
 _Alphabet_: Eastros is written using the ~Mariner Alphabet~.
 *Intelligibility*: Speakers of ~Mariner Language~ can understand Eastros.

 %%
-Background Note: ~Mariner Language~ developed as a separate tongue from Common primarily because of the mariner's explicit cultural rejection of the Hkaran elite, who spoke the language Common is derived from.
+Background Note: ~Mariner Language~ developed as a separate tongue from the original "Human" language of Hkar, from which Common is derived, primarily because of the mariner's explicit cultural rejection of the urban Hkaran elite, who spoke the language Common is derived from.
 Eastros is in turn a remanent/pidgin derived from the ~Mariner Language~.
 Halfling telepathy and long-lived non-humans are the primary mechanisms that prevents linguistic drift of these trade tongues.

 Common could reasonably be spoken as a trade pidgin anywhere, and human populations where common is rare, or where a different trade pidgin is spoken, should have an explanation.
 %%
 ## Drankorian Language Family
 These are languages that derive from Drankorian, and are the native tongues of most of the lands that were once part of the Drankorian Empire.
 All Drankorian languages are written using the Drankorian alphabet.

-%% Drankorian writing is closely related, or identical to, the written language in Hkar in the years before the Downfall, but the exact variety of Hkaran writing and the evolution of Hkaran writing systems is explicitly left undefined here, and from the perspective of 1700s DR, the alphabet would be referred to as Drankorian anyway, regardless of the exact Hkaran derivation %%
+%% Drankorian writing is closely related, or identical to, the written language in Hkar in the years immediately before the Downfall, but the exact variety of Hkaran writing and the evolution of Hkaran writing systems is explicitly left undefined here, and from the perspective of 1700s DR, the alphabet would be referred to as Drankorian anyway, regardless of the exact Hkaran derivation %%

 After the fall of the Drankorian Empire, the Drankorian language developed into two main languages: Eastern Drankorian (which developed into Cymean and Isinguese), and Western Drankorian (which developed into Charodian and Illorian).

 _Real world analog: Drankorian and its language family is broadly based on Hellenic and Romance languages, with some small variations_
 ##### Drankorian
 The ancient language spoken across the [[Drankorian Empire]], now preserved as a scholarly language.
 Although spoken conversation in Drankorian is rare, many scholarly and literary works are written in Drankorian.

+%% Over the past 150 years, since the Great War, Drankorian has declined significantly in use as a scholarly language, and many treatises are now written in Chardonian.
+While many scholars still learn Drankorian, it is no longer a common diplomatic and literary language%%

 _Real world analog_: Classical Latin; occasional Classical Greek loan words
 _Alphabet_: Drankorian is written using the Drankorian alphabet